Healthy Homes Assessment Mangateretere

 What We Do

-As building inspectors, we take on all issues associated with specialist home examinations.
-We’re there to make sure that you make the correct decision when purchasing your next property.
+As building inspectors we take on all components that come with expert home examinations.
+We are here to ensure you make the right decision when purchasing your next property.

-We take your investment seriously We conduct comprehensive inspections so you won’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the fun aspects of buying or owning a home.
+We take your investment seriously We will conduct comprehensive inspections so you won’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the fun parts of owning or purchasing an house.

-We offer a wide range of solutions to make sure you are fully aware of the state of any property you might be looking to purchase or sell in addition to other services.
+We are specialised in a range of solutions to make sure you are completely informed of the condition of any property that you might be thinking of buying or selling and also other solutions.

-We do not just cooperate with you, we also collaborate with a number of large clients including local councils, banks and insurance companies.
-They seem to like the reassurance provided, due to the details provided in our building inspection reports.
+Not only do we work with you but we also collaborate with a number of big clients like local councils, banks and insurance firms.
+They clearly appreciate their reassurance provided, due to the details in our building inspection reports.

-We have a systematic approach to your property inspection and the most up-to-date software technology with digital photos embedded into your reports, you are able to actually see any issues found.
-With our detailed reporting it’s easy to understand why we receive so many referrals from clients our services to their family and acquaintances.
+With our systemised approach to your inspection of your home as well as the latest technology in software with digital photos embedded into the Report, you can actually see any issues found.
+Thanks to our detailed report, it’s not surprising that we receive so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports